Kenta7221/PacMan-in-C3/README.md

 - You gain **additional life** after scoring **10000 points or more**
 - The game ends when **PacMan loses all his lives**
 - Press the **left arrow key** to **decrease** the volume and the **right arrow key** to **increase** it
-## Missing features
-- Frighten ghost **blink** continuously instead of only when the timer is almost over
-- Some minor bugs
 ## License
 This project is licensed under the [MIT License](LICENSE.md)
 ## Acknowledgments